New York Times Best Selling Author

 Victoria claims her love of romance and journalism is to due to the influence of her favorite comic book character: Lois Lane, a terrific reporter and a great heroine who pursued Superman with an unwavering determination.
 And why not?
 He was extremely well drawn.

 Victoria grew up traveling the world as an Air Force brat.
-Today, she lives in Omaha, Nebraska with her husband, a son in college and a daughter working in film.
+Today, she lives in Omaha, Nebraska with her husband and her dogs.
 Victoria had two bearded collies, Sam and Louie (named from characters in one of her books).
 Sam (on the left), the best dog in the world for 13 ½ years, passed away in September 2010.
-Louie has now taken on the position of loyal companion and is doing a fine job even though he doesn’t understand that kitchen counter surfing is not allowed!
+Louie took on the position of loyal companion and did a fine job even though he doesn’t understand that kitchen counter surfing is not allowed!

-They live in a house under constant renovation and the accompanying parade of men in tool belts.
+They all live happily ever after in a house under constant renovation and the accompanying parade of men in tool belts.
 And never ending chaos.
 Victoria laughs a great deal—she has to.